Thunderbird Stadium: Sports

+The stadium served as the home ground for Nautsa'mawt FC, originally called Varsity FC, for their two year stint in League1 BC from 2021 to 2023.
+The Vancouver Whitecaps Academy team, alongside their female counterpart the Vancouver Rise Academy, currently play some of their BC Premier League matches at the venue.

 Cultural events

 The facility was also used for cultural events and rock festivals.
 However, with the installation of artificial turf in 2010, concerts are no longer permitted.

 Thunderbird Stadium hosted Ozzfest, Lilith Fair, Lollapalooza, Area: One Festival, Another Roadside Attraction, and the Arts County Fair.
 It also held individual concerts including "Midnight Oil/Hunters & Collectors/Art Bergmann" in 1991.
 From 1995 into the 2000s it was used for the Vans Warped Tour.
 Up to 25,000 have attended individual concerts and/or festivals at the stadium.

+This is also the location and team used in the hit TV series Psych, season 3 episode 13.